Miki Muster: Work

-Muster was best known for his comic books featuring the characters Zvitorepec, Trdonja, and Lakotnik; an anthropomorphic plucky fox, a wise turtle, and an always-hungry simple-minded wolf.
-The characters were taken from Slovenian folklore.
-In a series of volumes, the adventures of the trio took place worldwide, in different historic periods, most notably in the Wild West, in future, and even in space.
-The episode in space from 1959 caused a minor political incident: the Russian cosmonauts that the trio meets on the trip to the Moon were depicted as bears.
-The Soviet embassy in Belgrade issued an official protest.
+Muster was best known for Zvitorepec, a long-running series of comic books featuring the anthropomorphic-animal trio of Zvitorepec, Trdonja, and Lakotnik ("Twist-tail, Hardy, and Hungerton"): a plucky fox, cautious turtle, and simple-minded wolf.
+The stories combined an American funny-animal art style with the dramatic conventions of Franco-Belgian bandes dessinées, including lengthy album-length narratives.
+The series ran for thirty-nine albums between 1952 and 1973, and sent its three heroes on adventures around the world in through different historic periods (as they had access to a time machine.)
+A space-travel episode from 1959 caused a minor political incident when the Russian cosmonauts that the trio meets on the trip to the Moon were depicted as bears, causing the Soviet embassy in Belgrade issued an official protest.
 In order to resolve the problem, the next volume depicted American astronauts as monkeys, which pleased the Russians (while not bothering the US, where the comics were not published anyway).
 Some stories outlined real-world problems such as increasing pollution and aggressive driving, while a story about Lakotnik building his own house made fun of the construction process in Yugoslavia in the 1960s.
 Although some contemporaries criticized Muster's style as "too American" and "too Disneyesque", he was nevertheless recognized for his artistic talent.
 The comics were immensely popular with children and teenagers and remained a mainstay of newspapers and book collections for decades.

 Muster's other illustrations and comics include stories about Neewa the Bear, Lupinica, Snežko, The Last of the Mohicans, Ostrostrelec, Stezosledec, and others.

 He was also well-known for his work in animation, especially for TV commercials.
 Among his best-known works were the Cikcak bunnies and commercials for Mercator, Čunga Lunga chewing gum, and Viki krema.
 While in Munich, Muster collaborated with the Argentinian cartoonist Guillermo Mordillo, creating about 400 of shorts based on his characters.
 He also worked on the animated adventures of German private detective Nick Knatterton.